 The Pittsburgh Penguins enter the second year of Mike Sullivan’s tenure as head coach as quite the interesting betting option.

 It’s not just that the Penguins are loaded and coming off a title, but because they continue to nab talent.
-It makes betting on them at 777extraslot.com/free-bonus-slots/ quite easy, especially when bettors can see the payouts are more than what you would normally expect from a defending champion.
+It makes betting on them at 777extraslot.com/free-bonus-slots/ quite easy, especially when bettors can look here and see the payouts are more than what you would normally expect from a defending champion.

 Why?
 Read on for more good news out of Pittsburgh.